Rainbow Fund supports small LGBT groups in the Spring Grants Round.

 ?
 Trans Pride awarded £2,500 towards the costs of staging Trans Pride 2015 in Dorset Gardens on the weekend of July 24,25 & 26.

 ?
 Trans Alliance awarded £1,800 towards singing workshops for Trans people.
 There is increasing evidence of a link between regular singing and improved mental health achieved through improved self-esteem, confidence and the discipline of regular practice and breathing techniques.
-In addition mental health is improved by engaging in social activities such as joining a choir which provides a supportive environment as well as an opportunity to make new friends.
+In addition mental health is improved by diazepam and engaging in social activities such as joining a choir which provides a supportive environment as well as an opportunity to make new friends.

 ?
 The Clare Project awarded £3,000 part funding for a project which allows for trans individuals to gain both work experience and skills in facilitation, listening and counselling skills creating a cache of qualified and experienced individuals within the trans community itself.